Are You Eating Too Much Protein, Balancing Macronutrients, Serving Sizes, and More!

 JONATHAN: Welcome to the Smarter Science of Slim, the scientifically proven program where you eat more and exercise less to burn fat and boost health.
 Today We will answer the question: Are you eating too much protein?

 CARRIE: Eat smarter.
 Exercise smarter.
 Live better.
+Go SANE!
 I am so ready for that!
 Hi, everyone.
 This is Carrie Brown at the Sane Show and with me I have the dashing Jonathan Bailor.

 JONATHAN: Dashing, indeed, I guess.
 Dashing is one of those words that is not used as frequently anymore.